 This 45-day study with 22 hospitals has documented a large number of potentially avoidable days spent in hospital psychiatric units.
+This additional analysis helps quantify the needed community resources that can help prevent and reduce these inpatient potentially avoidable days.
 Many patients spend time in inpatient psychiatric units after they could be safely discharged to an alternative setting because of shortages in these alternative settings.
 The striking results of the study have at least the following implications.

-First, the study demonstrates that research can relatively accurately establish the extent of the problem of potentially avoidable days.
-Similar research, involving all hospitals in the state, could provide a full, statewide picture.
-Analysis of costs might enhance this picture.
-The results could inform policy development at the state and county level.
+First, the study demonstrates that research can relatively accurately establish the extent of the problem of potentially avoidable days for patients coming from these 20 inpatient psychiatric hospitals and estimate the number of community resources needed to help address this problem.
+Similar research, involving all hospitals in the state and expanding beyond the analysis of only inpatient psychiatric units, could provide a full, statewide picture.
+Analysis of costs and outpatient needs might enhance this picture.
+The results could inform policy development at the state and county level leading to improvements in care of mental and behavioral health patients across the state.

-Second, the two most common categories of reasons for potentially avoidable days - lack of available space and system delays in processing patients -are easy to understand.
+Second, the two most common categories of reasons for potentially avoidable days - lack of available space and, to a far lesser extent, system delays in processing patients -are easy to understand.
 The challenge is to determine how much the will and the resources exist to address these causes.

 Third, patients who remain in inpatient care after they are eligible for discharge result in fewer psychiatry beds available for new patients who need to be served in the hospital.
 So, while the patients described in this study may not be accessing most appropriate level of care when they are eligible to be discharged, they are also likely preventing other patients from accessing appropriate care within inpatient psychiatric units.
-This is particularly notable because a 2015 DHS report on the availability of programs for persons with mental illness identified the availability of psychiatric hospitalization as a "core gap" in the service system^{2, 3}.
+This is particularly notable because a 2015 DHS report on the availability of programs for persons with mental illness identified the availability of psychiatric hospitalization as a "core gap" in the service system.
 An assessment of emergency department referrals of psychiatric patients was outside of the scope of this study, but given that 90 percent of these patients were admitted from the emergency department, such a study could provide information about the rate of patients awaiting inpatient psychiatric admission.